dutertetimes/dutertetimes.github.io/news/_posts/2016-10-20-20161020T025550-Press Conference with the Malacañang Press Corps.md

     link:
 ---

-A press conference with the Malacañang Press Corps on 19 October 2016 at the Grand Hyatt Hotel, Beijing, China.
+A press conference with the Malacañang Press Corps on 19 October 2016 during the state visit of the President in China at the Grand Hyatt Hotel, Beijing, China.
 &#x25cf;